mewza/mod2glsl/README.md

 </div>

-Convert Amiga ProTracker mod files (MOD, S3M, XM, and IT) into a ShaderToy shader, complete with visualization and a note/effect overlay.
+Convert any MOD, S3M, XM, or IT into a ShaderToy shader, complete with visualization and a note/effect overlay view, together with oscilloscope and spectrum rendering, fully customizable however you like!

 Examples: <br>
 &nbsp; % python3 mod_player.py beyond.mod --viz 6   --resampler lanczos3<br>